 Proprietary, free for non-commercial use; hosted and on-premise

 Its real-time reporting feature allows users to take a snapshot, which displays how Jira Service Desk is functioning.
 This allows users to provide people with vital metrics about their business, which, as a result, can evaluate the progress and performance of teams in real time.

-JIRA Service Desk’s self-service features allows businesses to significantly reduce the number of service requests by automating business processes and workflows, creating a self-service catalog to reduce the team’s workload, and by prioritizing the most important requests and issues.
+JIRA Service Desk’s self-service features allows businesses to significantly reduce the number of service requests by automating business processes and workflows, creating a self-service catalogue to reduce the team’s workload, and by prioritising the most important requests and issues.
 This both improves customer satisfaction and frees up precious time for your team.

 If you have connected Jira Service Desk to a knowledge base, customers will then be able to automatically see recommended solutions soon as they type their requests.